scoleri-mr/quarto_s301841/README.md

 winner = game.run()
 ```
 The default parameters initialize the players with their best configurations.
-**WARNING**: we could not modify the structure of the given objects.py but I had to use the `run` function to perform a very high number of tests.
-For this reason in my objects.py the **prints are commented**!
-This was the least invasive way to avoid printing when testing because I didn't have to add a verbose parameter to the run function.
+**WARNING**: in the run function of objects.py the **prints are commented**!
 Please remember to uncomment the prints if you want to see a complete game and remember to re-comment them to perform a test (!) or your VSCode (or alternative) might crash.

 # Min Max Player -> Champion